 The RV toilet in your Airstream is a design that has been used for many years.
+There are two pedals.
+The large pedal opens and closes the slide mechanism, and the smaller pedal opens and closes a water valve.

-In normal use simply depress the pedal and this dumps the sewage while fresh water flushes down the side of the bowl.
-Water will continue to run into the bowl for a short time after the pedal is released.
+In normal use, when you are hooked up to city water, both pedals are depressed together.
+This dumps the sewage and fresh water and flushes down the side of the bowl.
+Water will continue to run into the bowl for a short time after the pedals are released.

-NOTICE: When you dump the bowl of the toilet make sure all paper and solids have cleared the mechanism before you allow it to close.
-Failure to do so can cause the mechanism to become jammed and it will no longer close completely.
+When you wish to conserve water hold the hand-spray head over the bowl and hold down the thumb-operated lever.
+Now when you depress the pedal all the water is routed through the hand-spray.
+NOTICE: When you dump the bowl of the toilet make sure all paper and solids have cleared the slide mechanism before you allow it to close.
+Failure to do so can cause the groove for the slide to become jammed and the slide will no longer close completely.